rsodre/ofxFakam/README.markdown

 If you're using macam, please delete the macam.component from the QuickTime folder for a while.
 Using both will cause conflicts.
 (See issues below)

-ofxKFakam addon Installation
+ofxFakam addon Installation
 ------------

-To use ofxKFakam, first you need to download and install OpenFrameworks.
+To use ofxFakam, first you need to download and install OpenFrameworks.
 [http://www.openframeworks.cc/](http://www.openframeworks.cc/)

 Then download ofxFakam sources from [http://github.com/rsodre/ofxFakam/zipball/master](http://github.com/rsodre/ofxFakam/zipball/master) or, alternatively, you can use git clone: